Imeon-Inverters-for-Home-Assistant/.github/profile/README.md

 *You can also use this, alone, as a mean of gathering data, perhaps in another Smart Home system akin to Home Assistant.*

+# Bug Reports & Contributions

+Bug reports through Github Issues is greatly appreciated, and so are suggestions and feature requests!